nsidc/granule-metgen/README.md

 #### Optional Configuration Elements

-Some attribute values may be read from the `ini` file if they don't exist in the granule data file(s).
+Some attribute values may be read from the `ini` file if they don't exist in the science file(s).
 This approach assumes the attribute values are the same for all granules.
 These values must be manually added to the `ini` file; they are not included in the `metgenc init` functionality.